Despite growing coronavirus fears in the US, 2020 candidates show no sign of slowing

 Both Vermont Sen. Bernie Sanders and former Vice President Joe Biden have held events in recent days and have rallies scheduled throughout the weekend, likely to attract large crowds.

+Sanders is hosting a roundtable with medical professionals in Detroit on Monday to discuss the coronavirus.

-If one isn't announced for early next week -- ahead of the Democratic primary contests on Tuesday -- it will be the first time this primary season that he doesn't counter-rally in order to disrupt the Democrats.
+If a Trump campaign rally isn't announced for early this week -- ahead of the Democratic primary contests on Tuesday -- it will be the first time this primary season that he doesn't counter-rally in order to disrupt the Democrats.

 The Trump campaign is still holding events, including a "Women for Trump" bus tour next week across Michigan, Ohio and Pennsylvania -- a state that has reported a case of the virus.

-ABC News' Katherine Faulders, Averi Harper and Johnny Verhovek and Lauren Lantry contributed to this report.
+ABC News' Molly Nagle, Katherine Faulders, Averi Harper and Johnny Verhovek and Lauren Lantry contributed to this report.